 A concise information leaflet is available from the HSE, "Beryllium and You" (INDG 311).

 Smoking, drinking and eating are prohibited in any situation where beryllium is present.

-In the case of working with beryllium, the CLF has appointed Beryllium Handling Officers as listed below.
+In the case of working with beryllium, the CLF has appointed Beryllium Handling Officers.
 Only authorised people may work with beryllium.